The Complete Guide to Burials

 When a loved one dies, one of the immediate next steps is planning the burial.
 Even those who opt for cremation may choose a cemetery burial, making this a critical consideration for virtually everyone.

-While it may seem overwhelming at first, with Sunset’s simple step-by-step planning guide, you’ll ensure you’ve addressed the most vital pieces of the burial process.
+While it may seem overwhelming at first, with Gardens of Memory Cemetery’s simple step-by-step planning guide, you’ll ensure you’ve addressed the most vital pieces of the burial process.

 Start Here: What You Need to Know about Cemetery Burials

 If you’ve opted for a cemetery burial — with the body itself or cremated remains — the first step is finding a cemetery.
 Most are classified as either “traditional” or “memorial” gardens — the former allows more ornate headstones, monuments and, even, large private or family mausoleums, whereas the gardens often restrict remembrances to flush ground memorials.

 Within these cemeteries, there are often four types of ground plots: single, companion, family and those for cremated remains.
 As the names would suggest, single and companion plots accommodate one or two caskets, respectively, while family plots are typically small areas dedicated to four or more spaces.
 Most cemeteries also have areas for cremated remains, whether they’re in the ground like a traditional burial plot, in an urn garden, or in an above ground columbarium.

 Burials typically take place within a few days of death, so it’s important to begin planning as quickly as possible.
 In some religions, burials are slated to occur even sooner religious Jews and Muslims, for example, traditionally and interred within 24 hours of death, whenever possible.

 Gardens of Memory will be able to walk you through the steps for a burial, including the items you’ll need to purchase immediately.
 These include the plot itself, the casket, and a vault or liner.
 Selection of the memorial or monument generally takes place in the weeks or months following the burial.